Skip to Content

 Lavender

 Ahh, lavender.
-It has such a relaxing scent – for humans – for cats, not so much.
-The good thing is you will get to enjoy that fragrant lavender aroma knowing it will keep any problem cats in your neighborhood away.
+It has such a relaxing scent—for humans—but for cats, not so much.
+The good thing is you will get to enjoy that fragrant lavender aroma, knowing it will keep any problem cats in your neighborhood away.
 It is also a deterrent for deer and many kinds of insects.

-It is best to get the taller types of lavender and keep them planted around the borders so it will keep cats from getting into too much trouble.
+It is best to get the taller types of lavender, and, keep them planted around the borders.
+This way, it will keep cats from getting into too much trouble.

 9 – Pennyroyal

-Even though this plant is a definitely part of the mint family, it is also one of the smallest members.
+This plant is the smallest member of the mint family.
 It can successfully repel cats and many different types of insects.

 10 – Rosemary

 Having rosemary growing in your yard is a benefit to you if you enjoy cooking.
-This herb is delicious when sprinkled on potatoes that are to be roasted and as an herbed topping when cooking a nice cut of beef.
+This herb is delicious when sprinkled on roasted potatoes.
+It’s also an irresistible herbal topping for a nice cut of beef.

-You will want to keep your rosemary plant in a container so you can move it around to accommodate it when the weather shift.
-It is the scent of the rosemary plant that repels cats.
-Bring it indoors if it gets too cold outside.
+You will want to keep your rosemary plant in a container, so you can move it around when the weather shifts.
+It’s best to bring it indoors if it gets too cold outside.

 Share this post: